 Students looking for sonography programs in Georgia have a number of options.
 Sonography programs in the state lead to certificates, diplomas, associate's and bachelor's degrees.
 Degree programs include general education classes in addition to major coursework and all programs incorporate clinical or practicum elements to the curriculum.

-Armstrong State University in Savannah offers a bachelor's degree program in radiologic sciences with an emphasis in sonography.
+Georgia Southern University-Armstrong Campus, formerly Armstrong State University, in Savannah offers a bachelor's degree program in radiologic sciences with an emphasis in sonography.
 The core radiologic sciences curriculum includes classes in imaging pathology, human physiology, health research, and patient care; students pursuing the sonography track receive further instruction in areas like scanning techniques, ultrasound instrumentation, and vascular sonography.
 In addition, the program requires that students undergo several sessions of clinical experience in a supervised professional setting.
 Armstrong's radiologic sciences department also offers a post-baccalaureate certificate program in advanced imaging.

 Columbus Technical College

 Students can earn an Associate of Applied Science (AAS) in Diagnostic Medical Sonography at this technical college located in Columbus.
 Required program courses provide training in ultrasound transducers, sonographic physical assessment, history of DMS, and high-resolution sonography.
 Students also undergo study in pediatric, vascular, and obstetric sonography.
 Required clinical practicums allow students to administer supervised patient care.